zenstackhq/zenstack-docs/blog/nest-api/index.md

 GET /api/zen/post?filter[title$contains]=hello
 ```

-A RESTful API is not complete without an OpenAPI specification.
+A RESTful API is only complete with an OpenAPI specification.
 To get that, simply turn on the `@zenstackhq/openapi` plugin in your ZModel file:

 ```zmodel title="/schema.zmodel"
 plugin openapi {